SALZBURG MARIONETTE THEATER

 Musical Magic on Strings

-Andrew Lloyd Webber recently held an exhaustive world wide search to find the perfect Maria for his London production of the Broadway musical “The Sound of Music”.
+The Sound of Music movie is celebrating a 50th Anniversay and Lady Gaga recently made a twitter worthy appearance at the Oscars paying tribute to Julie Andrews.
+Andrew Lloyd Webber held a world wide search to find the perfect Maria for a London production of the Broadway musical “The Sound of Music”.
 Perhaps he needed look no further than Salzburg, the home of the Von Trapp family story, location for the movie version, and where the perfect Maria Von Trapp can be found at the end of a handful of strings.
 The Salzburg Marionette Theater which has been entertaining children and adults for over 90 years with its particular kind of theatrical magic has inaugurated a very popular production of the family musical to accompany its repertoire of Mozart operas and fairy tales.

 The Salzburg Marionettes are one of many such companies around the world, but possibly the most famous.
 Begun in 1913 by Salzburg professor and sculptor Anton Aicher, with a debut of Mozart's “Bastien und Bastienne”, the marrionettes singing opera became a sensation, touring the world and performing in various temporary quarters around Salzburg.
 The Salzburg Marionette Theater settled into its own permanent theater next to the Landestheater at the edge of the Kurpark and Mirabelle Gardens in the center of Salzburg in July of 1971 with the first performance in the new theater of Rossini’s “Barber of Seville”